robric/wiki-contrail-controller/QoS.md

 #Queueing

 From 3.2 release onwards, vRouter will provide the infrastructure to make use of the queues supplied by the network interface, also called hardware queueing.
 NICs that implement hardware queueing also come with their own set of scheduling algorithms associated with the queues.
 While the implementation will work with most of the NICs, Intel based 10G NIC (also called 'Niantic') is what was used for internal testing.
+Note that R3.2 queueing support is only with kernel mode vrouter.

 #Release
 1. QOS config and forwarding class will be implemented as part of 3.1
-2. Queueing will be implemented as part 3.2
+2. Queueing in kernel mode vrouter will be implemented as part of 3.2
+3. Queueing in DPDK mode vrouter will be implemented as part of 4.0
-3. Egress marking and queueing is currently not planned.
+4. Egress marking and queueing is currently not planned.

 # Implementation details